imkokito/Quartus/Practice4/README.md

 ### `clk_divider_parameter`

 Divides the 50 MHz board clock down to a slower frequency.
-See [Up/Down Counter](#) for full description.
+See [clk_divider_parameter](../Practica3/README.md) for full description.

 ### `BCD`

 Single digit (0–9) to 7-segment decoder.
-See [BCD to 7-Segment Display](#) for full description.
+See [BCD](../Practica2/README.md) for full description.

 ### `psw_tb`